1ShivamPandey/MoviewReview/README.md

 # My Approach :
  I first create a react-native cli app.

- I researched on ombd api and how can i utitlise it completely Started with the app created navigations to handle the routes . install packages like asyncstorage and axios to help store and fetch data .
+ I researched on ombd api and how can i utitlise it completely, Started with the app created navigations to handle the routes . install packages like asyncstorage and axios to help store and fetch data .
  Made a search bar and use ombd api key to make a search query functionality which searches relevant movie based on the word . show the data using the flatlist .
- #New data is loaded once you reached the limit ,(load more functionality)
+ #New data is loaded once you reached the limit ,(load more functionality),
 You are now navigated to movie details screen where data is whon to you .
  Add to favourite button is there to added the movie to the asyncstorage .
 That data is fetched ion the Favourite screen .